Siri: Privacy controversy

-In July 2019, a then-anonymous whistleblower and former Apple contractor Thomas le Bonniec said that Siri regularly records some of its users' conversations even when it was not activated.
+In July 2019, a then-anonymous whistleblower and former Apple contractor Thomas le Bonniec said that Siri regularly records some of its users' conversations when activated, which often happened unintentionally.
 The recordings are sent to Apple contractors grading Siri's responses on a variety of factors.
 Among other things, the contractors regularly hear private conversations between doctors and patients, business and drug deals, and couples having sex.
-Apple did not disclose this in its privacy documentation and did not provide a way for its users to opt in or out.
+Apple did not disclose this in its privacy documentation and did not provide a way for its users to opt-in or out.

-In August 2019, Apple apologized, halted the Siri grading program, and said that it plans to resume "later this fall when software updates are released to [its] users". iOS 13.2, released in October 2019, introduced the ability to opt out of the grading program and to delete all the voice recordings that Apple has stored on its servers.
+In August 2019, Apple apologized, halted the Siri grading program, and said that it plans to resume "later this fall when software updates are released to [its] users".
+The company also announced "it would no longer listen to Siri recordings without your permission". iOS 13.2, released in October 2019, introduced the ability to opt out of the grading program and to delete all the voice recordings that Apple has stored on its servers.
+Users were given the choice of whether their audio data was received by Apple or not, with the ability to change their decision as often as they like.
+It was then made an opt-in program.

 In May 2020, Thomas le Bonniec revealed himself as the whistleblower and sent a letter to European data protection regulators, calling on them to investigate Apple's "past and present" use of Siri recordings.
 He argued that, even though Apple has apologized, it has never faced the consequences for its years-long grading program.

+In December 2024, Apple agreed to a $95 million class-action settlement, compensating users of Siri-enabled from the past ten years.
+Additionally, Apple must confirm the deletion of Siri recordings before 2019 (when the feature became opt-in) and issue new guidance on how data is collected and how users can participate in efforts to improve Siri.

+Social impacts and awareness

+Disability

+Apple has introduced various accessibility features aimed at making its devices more inclusive for individuals with disabilities.
+The company provides users the opportunity to share feedback on accessibility features through email.
+Some of the new functionalities include live speech, personal voice, Siri's atypical speech pattern recognition, and much more.